swcarpentry/collaborative-lesson-development/README.md

 knowledge, equipment or software required, or how much time learners will have, they will find it difficult to work together.

-Rather than itemizing prior knowledge and learning objectives, it can be helpful to write *learner profiles* to clarify the learner's general background, what they already know, what *they* think they want to do, how the material will help them, and any special needs they might have.
+Instead of starting with learning objectives (Rule 3), it can be helpful to write *learner profiles* to clarify the learner's general background, what they already know, what *they* think they want to do, how the material will help them, and any special needs they might have.
 This technique is borrowed from user interface design, and a typical learner profile is presented in Box 1.

 ## 2) Make lessons modular